runvnc/vrfprove/README.md

 # Usage

-Keys in environment vars: VRFPUB and VRFPRIV (mnemonic).
+Mnemonic for private key in environment var VRFPRIV.
+Round and blockseed in base32 format.

 ```sh
 vrfprove [round] [blockseed]

 ```

-Runs VRF proof and outputs the base64 encoded hash and proof to STDOUT separated by a space.
+Runs VRF proof and outputs the base32 encoded hash and proof to STDOUT separated by a space.

+# Build

+Edit `go.mod` to specify actual `go-algorand` source directory.